Digestive problems are fairly common with chinchillas.

 Always play it safe and only offer fruit as a treat, not as a diet supplement.

 At the end of the day, providing the safest and best foods for your chinchilla is a necessary part of owning a chinchilla.

-While apples can be offered seldomly as a delicious treat, it shouldn’t be abused.
+Fruits are no exception.
+While apples can be offered occasionally as a delicious treat, this shouldn’t be abused.

 Chili and I wish you the best of luck with your journey.

 Share your thoughts.

 Do you have any further recommendations or tips to add for other readers about chinchillas eating apples?